rizqidjamaluddin/Gatekeeper/README.md

 See the full reference at the bottom of this page for details.

-- `RoleBasedAccessControlListPolicy` - Accepts a RoleBasedAccessControlListStore.
+- `RoleBasedAccessControlListPolicy` - RBACL.
+Intended as the "primary" form of access control, as most projects use this.
+Accepts a RoleBasedAccessControlListStore.
+- `GroupBasedAccessControlListPolicy` - Similar to the above, except a user can be in multiple groups at once.
+Accepts a GroupBasedAccessControlListStore.
 - `AccessControlListPolicy` - Accepts an AccessControlListStore.
 - `BanListPolicy` - Accepts a BanListStore instance.
 - `SuperuserPolicy` - If the user is on the list, they have access to everything.
 Accepts a SuperuserListStore instance.